cdl-geneseo/geneseo-dictionary/M/MiNT.md

 # MiNT

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : MiNT

 Created by  Unknown User (erg5), last modified by  Unknown User (msc5) on Nov 16, 2012

 n.
 A literary magazine founded in 2004.
 Further information can be found at: http://www.geneseo.edu/~mint/“I'm reading the new issue of MiNT and it is very interesting.”100% of those surveyed know this word and 100% believe it is of local origins.As of 2012, 68% of students knew the word and 68% believed it to be of local origin.(Craft, G-M, 2012)